mdbenito/effective-2d/README.md

 [1] describes an effective two dimensional theory for multilayered plates in the von Kármán regime.
-The resulting functional is minimised here with vanilla gradient descent on $P_2$ spaces with penalty formulations.
+The resulting functional is minimised here with vanilla gradient descent on continuous Lagrange spaces with penalty formulations.

 The model is characterised by the interplay of both membrane and bending energy, with a parameter $\theta$ interpolating it from the Kirchhoff to the